Monday, January 16, 2012

 Anyway, I’ve talked about how Ninjara is not one of my favorite characters.
 As a matter of fact, I used to straight up detest her.
 My opinion has mellowed over time and I’ve found her to be a decent supporting cast member.
 One thing I actually liked about this 7 page short was her monologue at the beginning, where she reflects on her behavior in her very first appearance as a villain (where she tried to exterminate all humanity).
 In the past, I mentioned that her transition from “genocidal maniac” to “good guy” was really rushed and sloppy and her previous deeds were never again addressed in TMNT Adventures.
 Well, brief though it was, she DOES address them in this issue.
 So that’s cool and all.

 But yeah, this is a furry stroke mag.
 It is NOT crafted to be in the same tone as TMNT Adventures.
 “Fuck” is used freely by the title character and, yes, Ninjara gets her shirt torn off, exposing her breasts for all the furries of the world to see.
-Ugh.
+That sort of stuff.

-I’m sorry, but I don’t get my rocks off on animals, so furry sex appeal has never done anything for me.
-But even barring my personal disgust with the fetish, I found the gratuitous swearing and nudity to be detrimental to what is otherwise a decent solo story following a supporting character from TMNT Adventures.
+Whether you're down or not with the fetish, I thought the gratuitous swearing and nudity proved detrimental to what is otherwise a decent solo story following a supporting character from TMNT Adventures.
 The swearing seems to have been included as a means of proving “we aren’t a KIDS comic, anymore!” while the nudity seemed to only have been included so the comic could fit in with the other raunchy tales published in Furrlough.